Tuan Vo-Dinh to Lead Dukeâ€™s Fitzpatrick Institute for Photonics

-Tuan Vo-Dinh, a pioneer in the field of photonics at Oak Ridge National Laboratory, has joined the department of biomedical engineering at Duke University’s Pratt School of Engineering, where he will serve as director of the Fitzpatrick Institute for Photonics.
+DURHAM, N.C. -- Tuan Vo-Dinh, a pioneer in the field of photonics at Oak Ridge National Laboratory, has joined the biomedical engineering department at Duke Universitys Pratt School of Engineering, where he will serve as director of the Fitzpatrick Institute for Photonics.

-Vo-Dinh said he plans to establish Duke as a national “center of gravity” for photonics research by tapping into the breadth of faculty expertise and facilities of the Pratt School of Engineering, as well as Duke’s Trinity College of Arts and Sciences and Medical School.
+Vo-Dinh said he plans to establish Duke as a national center of gravity for photonics research by tapping into the breadth of faculty expertise and facilities at the Pratt School, as well as Dukes Trinity College of Arts and Sciences and Medical Center.
 Photonics is the science of light-matter interactions.

-Vo-Dinh said he envisions a range of integrated, rugged, low-cost, miniaturized tools to meet the needs of healthcare providers working in the field under adverse environmental conditions.
+Vo-Dinh said he envisions a range of rugged, low-cost miniaturized tools to meet the needs of health care providers working in the field under adverse environmental conditions.
 Such technology could include optical nanosensors capable of detecting molecular changes at the cellular level; optical biochip technology to make routine lab tests portable and cost effective; or quantum optics to make personalized medical information transmission safe and secure.

-He said he plans to build on the Fitzpatrick Institute’s established strengths of its faculty in biophotonics, nano/microsystems, optical materials and quantum information technology and intends to further extend research programs to new areas such as nanophotonics.
-One of the Institute goals is to emphasize translational research activities that put technology into the service of society.
+He plans to build on the Fitzpatrick Institutes established strengths of its faculty in biophotonics, nano/microsystems, optical materials and quantum information technology, and intends to further extend research programs to new areas such as nanophotonics.
+One of the institutes goals is to emphasize translational research activities that put technology in the service of society.

 Vo-Dinh earned a Ph.D. in biophysical chemistry from the ETH (Swiss Federal Institute of Technology) in Zurich, Switzerland.
-He joined Oak Ridge National Laboratory (ORNL) in Oak Ridge, Tenn. in 1977 as a staff research scientist and ultimately became a corporate fellow, one of the highest honors for distinguished scientists at ORNL, in 1994, and the director of the Center for Advanced Biomedical Photonics at ORNL in 2003.
-Vo-Dinh has held adjunct faculty positions with the University of Florida, the University of California, San Francisco, Medical School, the University of Tennessee, and the University of Rome La Sapienza.
+He joined Oak Ridge National Laboratory (ORNL) in Oak Ridge, Tenn., in 1977 as a staff research scientist and ultimately became a corporate fellow, one of the highest honors for distinguished scientists at ORNL, in 1994.
+He became director of the Center for Advanced Biomedical Photonics at ORNL in 2003.
+Vo-Dinh has held adjunct faculty positions at a number of universities.

-An internationally-known technology leader in the field of biophotonics, Vo-Dinh has developed a range of instruments and devices aimed at advancing scientific inquiry and detecting chemical exposure and disease.
+Vo-Dinh has developed a range of instruments and devices aimed at advancing scientific inquiry and detecting chemical exposure and disease.
 While at ORNL, Vo-Dinh won seven R&D 100 Awards for his inventions.
-They ranged from a passive dosimeter capable of detecting a person’s exposure to toxic organic chemicals to plasmonics nanoprobes for gene diagnostics and the Multi-functional Biochip (MFB) which allows simultaneous detection of several diseases and infectious pathogens using bioreceptors such as DNA, antibodies, enzymes.
+They ranged from a passive dosimeter capable of detecting a persons exposure to toxic organic chemicals to the Multi-functional Biochip, which allows simultaneous detection of several diseases.